Granman

 Granman Atudendu of the Saramaka Maroons (1934–1949).

-Granman (Ndyuka language: gaanman) is the title of the paramount chief of a Maroon nation in Suriname and French Guiana.
+Granman (gaanman) is the title of the paramount chief of a Maroon nation in Suriname and French Guiana.
 The Ndyuka, Saramaka, Matawai, Aluku, Paramaka and Kwinti nations all have a granman.
 The paramount chiefs of Amerindian peoples in Suriname are nowadays also often called “granman”.

 The word comes from the Sranan Tongo language, a creole spoken in Suriname, and is derived from grand + man meaning "most important man."
 Granman was also used for the governors of Suriname.
 The word can be used in combination with other words: granman-oso (big man house) is the Presidential Palace.

 Government

 The paramount chief of a tribe is the granman.
 Below the granman are the kabitens (captains) followed by the basiyas (aldermen).
 The stam lanti consists of all the kabitens and basiyas who meet at least once a year under the authority of the granman and decide the policy for the entire tribe.

 A village has a lo lanti (council) consisting of the kabitens and basiyas of the village who are advised by a council of elders.
 The lo lanti acts as the local government.
 In case of important decisions, the whole village participates (krutu) and a decision is taken on the basis of consensus.